MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-nested-iot-edge.md

 To create a hierarchy of IoT Edge devices, you will need:

 * A computer (Windows or Linux) with internet connectivity.
 * Two Linux devices to configure as IoT Edge devices.
-If you don't have devices available, you can use [Azure virtual machines](../virtual-machines/linux/index.yml).
+If you don't have devices available, you can create [Azure virtual machines](../virtual-machines/linux/overview.md).
 * An Azure account with a valid subscription.
 If you don't have an [Azure subscription](../guides/developer/azure-developer-guide.md#understanding-accounts-subscriptions-and-billing), create a [free account](https://azure.microsoft.com/free/) before you begin.
 * A free or standard tier [IoT Hub](../iot-hub/iot-hub-create-through-portal.md) in Azure.
 * Azure CLI v2.3.1 with the Azure IoT extension v0.10.6 or higher installed.
 This tutorial uses the [Azure Cloud Shell](../cloud-shell/overview.md).
 If you're unfamiliar with the Azure Cloud Shell, [check out a quickstart for details](./quickstart-linux.md#prerequisites).